castorini/anserini/docs/regressions/regressions-msmarco-v2-passage.splade-pp-ed.cached.md

 # Anserini Regressions: MS MARCO (V2) Passage Ranking

-**Model**: SPLADE++ CoCondenser-EnsembleDistil (using pre-encoded queries)
+**Model**: SPLADE++ CoCondenser-EnsembleDistil (using cached queries)

 This page describes regression experiments, integrated into Anserini's regression testing framework, applying the [SPLADE++ CoCondenser-EnsembleDistil](https://huggingface.co/naver/splade-cocondenser-ensembledistil) model to the MS MARCO V2 passage corpus.
-Here, we evaluate on the dev queries, using pre-encoded queries (i.e., cached results of query encoding).
+Here, we evaluate on the dev queries, using cached queries (i.e., cached results of query encoding).

 The model is described in the following paper: